veeral-patel/how-to-secure-anything/classic_papers/nibaldi.md

 - Can also be written in terms of service: a protection policy prescribes the manner and conditions under which a subject is served by the system
   - Subject may be user, process, etc
   - In other words, what operations can the user do?
 (Eg, log in? execute a program? access a IO device?)
 And what are the conditions for each action?

+...

+### Mechanism

+- what security features enforce our protection policy?